lean/absolute-json/README.md

 A complete tool to maintain all the front-end through a json.
 You can manipulate all text and HTML attributes automatically.

+* The best way to work with config files
+* Use it as localization library
+* Dynamic loading json files
+* Fast startup, lightweight
 * Easy to maintain
-* The best way to work with i18n files
-* Fast startup, lightweight
-* Dynamic loading json files
 * Errors and warnings

 ## Examples